Skip to main content

 • Run terraform destroy to clean up.

-• Create a VPC with public and private subnets.
+• VPC — public and private subnets, routing

 Use an AI assistant to test your understanding of IaC concepts.
 Here are some example prompts: